Crunch time for deal on debt limit as leaders to discuss plan to avoid default

 President Biden and top congressional leaders will meet Tuesday at the White House to continue talks on raising the nation's debt limit, but no major breakthrough is expected at the meeting, with sources on both on Capitol Hill and the White House signaling the negotiations haven't made major progress.

-Although the president has struck an optimistic tone about finding a deal, House Speaker McCarthy has been publicly critical of the White House's approach to the talks in recent days, warning there is little time to reach a deal and describing what he sees as little movement.
+Although the president has struck an optimistic tone about finding a deal, House Speaker Kevin McCarthy, R-Calif., has been publicly critical of the White House's approach to the talks in recent days, warning there is little time to reach a deal and describing what he sees as little movement.

 The president is slated to depart for the G7 summit in Japan on Wednesday and the speaker suggested on Tuesday he should reconsider that plan.